pysal/pysal/README.rst

 .. _github : https://github.com/pysal/pysal

-As of version 2.0, pysal is a container package.
-If you would like to contribute features or bug fixes to any of the subpackages, please do so at the upstream repository listed in the subpackage README.md file.
+As of version 2.0.0, pysal is a container package.
+If you would like to contribute features or bug fixes to any of the subpackages, please do so at the upstream repository listed in the subpackage README.md that are contained in the directories under this respository.

 Discussions of development occurs on the